SaschaIsele/Connector/docs/developer/decision-records/2024-10-09-vault-authentication-refactor/README.md

 ### HashiCorp Vault Health Extension

-The `get()` method of `HashicorpVaultHealthCheck` is using a merge of the response from the Hashicorp Vault Health API and the ability to renew the given token.
+The `get()` method of `HashicorpVaultHealthCheck` is currently using a merge of the response from the Hashicorp Vault Health API and the ability to renew the given token.
 After the refactor, the token renewal is no longer a part of the base `HashicorpVaultExtension`.
 As such the `get()` method is adjusted and will only return the response from the Hashicorp Vault Health API.